+• Issuing a cross-certificate from the DOS OPKI AD Root CA to the External Entity PKI CA that asserts the relationship between these CPs via the policyMappings extension,

-- Issuing a cross-certificate to the external PKI CA that maps their policies to DOS PKI policies - Adding the external PKI CA to a DOS PKI trust list - Placing the external PKI CA's certificate in appropriate certificate trust stores
+- Placing the External Entity PKI CA's certificate in a DOS trust list, or - Placing the External Entity PKI CA's certificate in certificate trust stores.

-The DOS PKI PMA or DOS PKI MA must notify the FPKIPA of any cross certificates it issues to external PKIs.
+The DOS PKI PMA must notify the FPKIPA of any cross-certificates it issues to external PKIs.